droptica/drupal-agents-md/README.md

 - [ ] Document content types and other entities in "Drupal Entities Structure" section

 ## Phase 4: Cleanup
-- [ ] Remove commented-out sections if not applicable (multisite)
-- [ ] Remove commented-out sections if not applicable (commerce)
+- [ ] Remove commented-out sections if not applicable (multisite, commerce, headless, AI, config split)
-- [ ] Remove commented-out sections if not applicable (headless)
+- [ ] Remove entire sections that don't apply to project (e.g., no SCSS? remove SCSS workflow)
-- [ ] Remove commented-out sections if not applicable (AI integration)
+- [ ] Remove tools/patterns not used in project

+## Phase 5: Propose Additions
+- [ ] List project-specific things found during discovery that are NOT in template
+- [ ] Present as numbered list for user to choose (e.g., "1.
+Add Solr search section", "2.
+Add custom queue workers docs")
+- [ ] Wait for user to respond with numbers to add
-- [ ] Remove commented-out sections if not applicable (config split/ignore)
+- [ ] Add selected items to AGENTS.md

-## Phase 5: Finalize
+## Phase 6: Finalize
 - [ ] Save as AGENTS.md in project root
-- [ ] Show what was found, replaced/customized, and removed/kept commented
+- [ ] Show summary: found / replaced / removed / added
 - [ ] Delete the temporary `./tmp/agents-md-tasks.md` file

 --- CHECKLIST END ---